 Private Student Loan Fees

-Private student loan providers usually don’t charge origination fees, though there may be an origination fee for a specialty loan, like a loan for medical school.
+Loans for students from private lenders may not charge origination fees, though there may be an origination fee for a specialty loan, like a loan for medical school.

-Some lenders charge late fees—generally a percentage of the late payment amount or a flat fee.
+Some lenders charge late fees — generally a percentage of the late payment amount or a flat fee.
 They also typically charge for returned checks.